halimselim/RssToTwitter/README.md

 Run BBC_RSS class for RSS version \
 Send tweets by posting to http://host:4570/tweet

-2FA must be disabled for twitter account
+2FA must be disabled for the twitter account
 ```json
 {
     "user":"twitter-username",